5 ways to get the most out of Lent

 When was the last that you went to the Lord in prayer, and after you were done talking to Him, you just sat and listened?
 Listen to what He would reveal to you through the Holy Spirit.

-And listen to what He would reveal to you in His holy word—this is the main way God communicates with us is through His word, so we’ve got to be IN the word to be hearing from Him.
+And even more importantly, listen to what He would reveal to you in His holy word—this is the main way God communicates with us is through His word, so we’ve got to be in the word to be hearing from Him.

 How will we know His voice from others if we’re not listening to what He’s said to us in His word?